KhiopsML/khiops-doc/docs/learn/coclustering.md

 ## This is not clustering

 Among unsupervised approaches, **clustering** algorithms are undoubtedly the best known.
-But make no mistake, **co-clustering** is a very different problem.
-To clarify the distinction between clustering and co-clustering, let's start by distinguishing their respective objectives:
+But make no mistake, **coclustering** is a very different problem.
+To clarify the distinction between clustering and coclustering, let's start by distinguishing their respective objectives.

 !!! example "Objective of clustering"
     Group the rows of a *data set* into homogeneous *groups of individuals*.